MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-dynamic-m.md

 ### Accepting all parameter values

-If you want filter on all parameter values in the slicer, you can achieve this by adjusting the properties of the **EventType** column, modifying the KQL query, and updating the slicer control, as follows:
+If you want filter on all parameter values in the slicer, you can achieve this by adjusting the properties of the **EventType** column, modifying the KQL function, and updating the slicer control, as follows:

 1. Adjust the properties of the **EventType** column in the **SlicerValues** table.
     1. Select the **Model** view on the left.